randovania/randovania/docs/GLOSSARY.md

 ## Logic

-Colloquial term for how a randomizer works.
-Can mean one of:
+A colloquial term for how a randomizer decides what actions to perform during generation.
+Can mean one of the following:
-- Most often, the rules that govern what you need to reach certain in-game location.
-See [Database](#database) and [Requirement](#requirement).
+- Most often, the rules that govern what you need to reach certain in-game locations See [Database](#database) and [Requirement](#requirement).
-- Predicting [Pickup](#pickup) placement based on the [Generator](#generator) tells.
+- Predicting [Pickup](#pickup) placement based on patterns observed in the behavior of the [Generator](#generator).

 ## Multiworld

-A multiplayer randomizer session in which the [Pickup](#pickup) pool for each player is shuffled together as a single pool, with pickups for any player being placed in a given player's [Layout](#layout).
+A multiplayer randomizer session in which the [Pickup Pool](#pickup-pool) for each player is shuffled together as a single pool, with [Pickups](#pickup) for any player being placed in a given player's [Layout](#layout).
 Each player will have a unique layout, and the required [Progression](#progression) will often jump back and forth between players.

 ## Node

-Represents a point of interest within an area, such as a door or a pickup.
+Represents a point of interest within an [Area](#area), and may contain [Resources](#resource), such as [Docks](#dock) or [Pickups](#pickup).
+Nodes have [Connections](#connection) to all other Nodes in the same Area.

+Nodes always refer to a specific point in space, sometimes with explicit coordinates.

+## Nothing / Nothing Pickup

+A [Pickup](#pickup) that, while physically present in the game world, grants the player nothing whatsoever upon being obtained.
+Players with obfuscated viewmodels will only be able to tell a Nothing apart from the other Pickups by collecting it.

 ## Patcher